 Ayesha Durrani: A 2018 graduate in political science with a minor in Islamic studies, Durrani will spend the year in Brighton, England studying for a master's degree in migration studies at the University of Sussex through a partnership award.
 While in Brighton, which is known as a refugee-friendly city, she will volunteer with the Migrant English Project and Student Action for Refugees.

 Marios Falaris: A PhD candidate in anthropology, Falaris will spend the year in Delhi, India, doing dissertation research on the role of land in stitching together Kashmiri communities across India.
 He will explore local archives and complete ethnographic fieldwork, focusing in particular on land redistribution in the 1950s and forced displacements in the 1990s.
-When not researching, he will interview local academics for the AnthroPod podcast and will volunteer with the Yakjah Peace and Development Network to assist women and children displaced by conflict.
+When not researching, he will interview local academics for the AnthroPod podcast and will volunteer with women and children displaced by conflict.

 David Hamburger: A 2018 graduate in Medicine, Science and the Humanities and international studies who is completing his master's in international economics and international law and organizations at SAIS, Hamburger will study for an LLM in European law at Leiden University in the Netherlands.
 In Leiden, he looks forward to providing English tutoring to young adult immigrants and joining the university kayaking club.

 Lex Londino: After graduating this spring with a master's degree in public health, Londino will research the reproductive health needs of sex workers and LGBTQ individuals in eSwatini, to contribute to the National AIDS Programme's efforts to improve health care access for disadvantaged populations.
 Londino will put many years of nursing and midwifery experience to use as a volunteer doula and/or midwife at a government hospital, and will volunteer in wildlife conservation at the Lubombo Conservancy.